Dr. John Cunningham Lilly was an American physician, neuroscientist, psychoanalyst, psychonaut, philosopher, writer and inventor of the Float Tank.

 Your brain isn’t used to the experience, so it’ll start giving you ‘busy work’ – making you think you’ve got to itch your nose, or move your arm or something, but if you can just breathe and relax you can get past this stage.

-Once you learn to get comfortable it becomes amazing how quickly you can think and see things.
+Once you learn to get comfortable it becomes amazing how clearly you can think and see things.